 While the resale market is usually bloated with coveted sneakers going for far more than their original retail price, that doesn't mean you can't find good deals.
 While it might take a bit of digging, if you know what to look for, you can even cop sneakers for less than their MSRP.

-Most notably, resale platforms such as Stadium Goods and StockX offer a suprising number of sneakers for under retail price, from recent drops to classic models.
-For starters, three of Kanye West’s ever-popular YEEZY adidas collaborations are available for slightly under retail — a good come up for anyone looking to get started in the sneaker game.
+Most notably, resale platforms such as Stadium Goods and StockX offer a surprising number of sneakers for under retail price, from recent drops to classic models.
+For starters, two of Kanye West’s ever-popular YEEZY adidas collaborations are available for slightly under retail — a good come up for anyone looking to get started in the sneaker game.

 Please note that prices are subject to change due to resale hikes and fluctuations, so prices might not be 100 percent accurate at the time of reading.

 Shop a selection of the best sneakers reselling for less than retail below.

 Ultra Boost 4.0